normanthesquid/wh40k-apocalypse/README.md

 __I found a bug!__ / *I have another request*

 Great, thank you!
-Now, you have some options:

-21. [Open issue directly][] (green `New Issue` in upper-right, GitHub account required) - you can track the progress, get notifications, help us by answering possibly follow-up questions and help us better!
+1. [Open issue directly][] (green `New Issue` in upper-right, GitHub account required) - you can track the progress, get notifications, help us by answering possibly follow-up questions and help us better!

 ## Links ##
 [Links]: #links